sashakolpakov/dire-jax/tests/README.md

 ## Benchmarks

-The `dire_benchmarks.ipynb` notebook contains benchmarking code that compares DiRe-JAX to other dimensionality reduction methods like UMAP and t-SNE on various datasets.
+The `dire_benchmarks.ipynb` notebook contains benchmarking code that compares both DiRe backends to other dimensionality reduction methods like UMAP and t-SNE on various datasets.

 ## Running Tests